Nisarg9189/ExpenseManagement/README.md

 - Uses `passport-local` + `passport-local-mongoose` with the `User` model.
 - Sessions are configured with `express-session` and persisted in MongoDB using `connect-mongo`.

+Authentication & Authorization (status)

+- Authentication: Completed.
+The application uses `passport-local` with `passport-local-mongoose` for secure username/password authentication.
+The middleware `isLoggedIn` (in `utils/authentication.js`) is used to protect routes and ensure users are authenticated before accessing protected pages.
+- Authorization: Completed.
+Role-based access control is enforced throughout the controllers and routes — Admin, Manager and User roles are checked before performing privileged actions (for example, only Managers can approve/reject team expenses, Admins can manage users/managers/company data).
+Inspect `controllers/*` and `routes/*` for specific role checks and enforcement points.

+If you'd like, I can add explicit middleware helpers like `isAdmin`, `isManager`, `isOwner` to centralize role checks and show example usage.

 ## Routes & controllers (high-level)

 - `/auth` — registration and login (see `controllers/auth.js`).